clann24/jos/lab1/README.md

 >Q: How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?

-The boot loader reads the number the `pragram header`s in the `ELF header` and loads them all:
+The boot loader reads the number the `program header`s in the `ELF header` and loads them all:
 ```c
   ph = (struct Proghdr *) ((uint8_t *) ELFHDR + ELFHDR->e_phoff);
   eph = ph + ELFHDR->e_phnum;